Why a holistic health approach is important in the workplace

 The goal is to create a balanced life that promotes living well, fostering resilience and long-term health, rather than simply addressing short-term health issues.

+Organisations also benefits from this approach.
 When people have a better work experience and report better holistic health, they are more likely to be innovative and perform better at work, which is obviously good for business.

+It’s pretty simple.
+When a person is happier, they work better.
 And when they feel good at work, they are happier.
+So everyone wins.

 Why is a holistic health approach important?